-- A. A positive invitation will be given to explain the District's commitment to the parent's right to be involved in the education process of their child. - B. Provide child's individual assessment results, reading results, progress reports, report cards and parent conferences. - C. Provide a description and explanation of the curriculum in use in the District, the form of assessment used to measure student progress and the proficiency levels students are expected to meet.
-The District will also provide the school's discipline plan along with a tardy plan in the Handbook. - D. Arrange flexible scheduled parent/teacher conferences and parent requested conferences. - E. Parent involvement meeting dates will be sent home in communication envelopes, by email and/or letters home. - F. Send home a parent-student-teacher compact that outlines how parents and school staff will share the responsibility for improved student achievement of their children.
-The compact shall be discussed and revised as necessary at least annually at school meetings. - G. Establish and maintain a home reading program such as Book-It (October-March) with reading stipulated 20 minutes daily. - H. Maintain a consistent, District wide effort to communicate regularly with parents.
-Teachers contact new students by making phone calls or mailing welcome notes. - I. Make phone calls, use email letters and/or monthly newsletter and additional notes as needed for teachers and administrators to communicate with parents. - J. Encourage continued positive partnership involvement throughout the community by staff and administrators.

-- K. Encourage parents to serve as chaperones for class field trips and other school activities. - L. Have school administration and staff provide test data and interpretation meetings to allow parents to ask questions at conferences or as needed. - M. Provide opportunities for discussions between parents, administrators and staff to discuss problems and find solutions for students having difficulties, either academically or socially as needed.
-This may be facilitated through ISD staff as necessary. - N. Establish and make reasonably available a parenting resource center. - O. Use planners to inform homes of various assignments and activities.
+- 1. A positive invitation will be given to explain the District's commitment and the parent's right to be involved in the education process of their child. - 2.
+Provide child's individual assessment results, reading results, progress reports, report cards, and parent conferences. - 3.
+Provide a description and explanation of the curriculum in use in the District, the form of assessment used to measure student progress and the proficiency levels students are expected to meet.
+The District will also provide the school's discipline plan along with a tardy plan in the Handbook. - 4.
+Arrange flexible scheduled parent/teacher conferences and parent requested conferences. - 5.
+Parent involvement meeting dates will be sent home in communication envelopes, by email and/or letters home. - 6.
+Send home a parent-student-teacher compact that outlines how parents and school staff will share the responsibility for improved student achievement of their children.
+The compact shall be discussed and revised as necessary at least annually at school meetings. - 7.
+Establish and maintain a home reading program such as Book-It (October-March) with reading stipulated 20 minutes daily. - 8.
+Maintain a consistent, District wide effort to communicate regularly with parents.
+Teachers contact new students by making phone calls or mailing welcome notes. - 9.
+Make phone calls, use email letters and/or monthly newsletter and additional notes as needed for teachers and administrators to communicate with parents. - 10.
+Encourage continued positive partnership involvement throughout the community by staff and administrators. - 11.
+Encourage parents to serve as chaperones for class field trips and other school activities - 12.
+Have school administration and staff provide test data and interpretation meetings to allow parents to ask questions at conferences or as needed. - 13.
+Provide opportunities for discussions between parents, administrators and staff to discuss problems and find solutions for students having difficulties, either academically or socially as needed.
+This may be facilitated through ISD staff if necessary. - 14.
+Establish and make reasonably available a parenting resource center. - 15.
+Use planners to inform homes of various assignments and activities.
 Some subjects are available on-line.